DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 Applications for the [international relocation payment (IRP)](https://get-a-teacher-relocation-payment.education.gov.uk) for salaried trainees are open from 2 January 2024 to 29 February 2024.

 To remain eligible for the IRP, you must apply in either the first or second term of your teacher training course.
+Applications will reopen between May and June 2024.

 ## General information about the international relocation payment